ofirpress/ofirpress.github.io/about.md

 permalink: /about/
 ---

 I am a PhD candidate (ABD) at the Paul G. Allen School for Computer Science & Engineering at the University of Washington, where I am very fortunate to be advised by [Noah Smith](https://homes.cs.washington.edu/~nasmith/).
-I'm also a visiting researcher at [MosaicML](https://www.mosaicml.com/) on [Jonathan Frankle's](http://www.jfrankle.com/) team.
 I am on the job market- please reach out :)

 During my PhD I spent two years as a visiting researcher at Facebook AI Research Labs on [Luke Zettlemoyer's](https://www.cs.washington.edu/people/faculty/lsz) team where I mainly worked with [Mike Lewis](https://ai.facebook.com/people/mike-lewis/).
 Prior to that, in the summer of 2019 I interned at Facebook AI Research with [Omer Levy](https://levyomer.wordpress.com/).
+I also spent half a year as a visiting researcher at [MosaicML](https://www.mosaicml.com/) on [Jonathan Frankle's](http://www.jfrankle.com/) team.

 My research focuses on figuring out what scale doesn't solve in neural language modeling and finding out how we can improve LMs without scaling up the number of parameters, runtime, or memory usage.
 In addition, I've recently started exploring how to combine LMs with external systems, such as Google Search, which resulted in our [Self-ask + Google Search system](https://twitter.com/OfirPress/status/1577302733383925762).